Adult literacy tutoring

 What’s involved?

-Your local Literacy Coordinator will provide ongoing mentoring and resources to help you work with a learner.
+Your local Adult Literacy Coordinator or Officer will provide ongoing mentoring and resources to help you work with a learner.
 You will:

 • work one-to-one with a learner